Sendiko/sendiko-commit-guide/README.md

 good example: ``` enc(add): DaggerHilt ```

-the function body gives additional information about what's being created, withiout re-stating what's already mentioned in the function body and/or parameter.
+the function body gives additional information about what's being added, without re-stating what's already mentioned in the function body and/or parameter.